What are the system requirements for PhraseExpress?

 - In case of a HTML source, the way, bitmaps are referenced (embedded, linked per URL or linked to a local file).

-- The target program (and its settings), that receives the formatted phrase.
+- The settings of the target program that receives the formatted phrase.
+Example Microsoft Word:

 - The phrase format (Plain Text, RTF, Word) selected in PhraseExpress to store the phrase.